-Grandma's gluten free honey muffins are a delicious and easy way to enjoy a gluten-free treat.
+Grandma's honey muffins are a delicious and easy way to enjoy a gluten-free treat.
 The honey adds a unique sweetness that enhances the flavor of the muffins.

 They're light and fluffy, and you only need one bowl to make them.
-Enjoy sweet honey muffins for breakfast or as an anytime snack.
+Enjoy the sweet muffins for breakfast or as an anytime snack.

-Honey bread is the perfect way to bring the delicious flavor of honey into your gluten free diet.
-It's a light and fluffy quickbread that's packed with plenty of your favorite type of honey.
+This bread is the perfect way to bring the delicious flavor of honey into your gluten free diet.
+It's a light and fluffy quickbread that's packed with plenty of flavor.